-67. Quantitative periodic PCs typically include measures of net international reserves, central bank domestic assets, domestic and fiscal balances or financing, and any other macro-critical indicators.
-In most cases, there is also a limit on nonconcessional external debt, which could be set as a periodic or continuous PC.61 PCs are usually subject to program adjustors that reflect deviations from projected external flows.
+69. Quantitative periodic PCs typically include measures of net international reserves, central bank domestic assets, domestic and fiscal balances or financing, and any other macro-critical indicators.
+Public debt conditionality would normally be required when a member faces significant debt vulnerabilities, or when there are merits to using debt limits instead of, or as a complement to, "above-the line" fiscal conditionality (see Annex II, Section E for details on specification of debt conditionality).63 PCs are usually subject to program adjustors that reflect deviations from projected external flows.
 Indicative targets should include a floor on social and other priority spending where possible and may include other indicators such as reserve money.

-68. Continuous PCs always include, inter alia, commitments related to non-introduction or intensification of exchange restrictions and on non-introduction or modification of multiple currency practices.
-Other continuous PCs typically include the non-accumulation of external payments arrears and may include the non-contracting of nonconcessional external debt.
+70. Continuous PCs always include, inter alia, commitments related to non-introduction or intensification of exchange restrictions and on non-introduction or modification of multiple currency practices.
+Other continuous PCs typically include the non-accumulation of external payments arrears.
 See Appendix II, Section G, for details.

-69. ECF arrangements should include an agenda for macro-critical structural reforms, with appropriate flexibility on the timing of the measures.
+71. ECF arrangements should include an agenda for macro-critical structural reforms, with appropriate flexibility on the timing of the measures.
 Structural benchmarks are critical measures that are intended to serve as clear markers in the assessment of progress in the implementation of critical structural reforms in the context of a program review.
 Structural benchmarks should be used as parsimoniously as possible, and their macro-criticality explicitly justified in program documents, ideally in the structural benchmark table.
-Reviews are the primary tool for monitoring performance on the structural elements of the program, by judging progress relative to the relevant objectives.62 Specific objectives should be defined for periods covered by individual reviews, with related structural benchmarks that are critical for achieving the program's objectives.
-The appropriate number of structural reforms for achieving the program's objectives and country capacity.
-The use of structural PCs was discontinued in 2009.63 Under the ECF, structural benchmarks may be targeted for implementation either by a specific test date or by the time of a specific program review.
+Reviews are the primary tool for monitoring performance on the structural elements of the program, by judging progress relative to the relevant objectives.64 Specific objectives should be defined for periods covered by individual reviews, with related structural benchmarks that are critical for achieving the program's objectives.
+The appropriate number of structural benchmarks depends on a variety of country-specific factors, including the